cjswoto/Slacker-Ai-Suite/README.md

 - **Ollama Setup Wizard** – Simplifies installing and configuring the **Ollama** local AI platform
 - **Knowledge Base Manager** – Add and manage text documents in a local knowledge base
-- **Chat Interface** – Interact with local AI models in a user-friendly chat window
+- **Chat Interface** – Interact with local AI models in a user-friendly chat window, with optional knowledge-base context
 - **PDF Tools** – Convert PDF text into training data, or extract images from PDFs
 - **Model Trainer** – Fine-tune models with LoRA, quantization, and more
 - **Session Management** – Save and restore conversation data, track logs